isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-cardinality}
 ### Cardinality
-Describes the quality rating of an assocation, this means, it specifies the number of objects or modules of the association.
+Describes the quantitative rating of an association or relationship.
+It specifies the number of participants (objects, instances, modules etc) of the association.

 {#term-cohesion}